Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Clinical manifestations of actinomycosis

-Initial actinomycotic lesions usually develop in tissues adjacent to mucous membranes, which are the natural habitats of causative agents.
-The following areas are most often affected: cervico-facial, thoracic and abdominal.
-Rarely skin, bones, or central nervous system (CNS), which may also be involved in the pathological process (Slack and Gerencser 1975, Pulverer and Schaal 1984, Schaal and Beaman 1984, Schaal and Pulverer 1984, Schaal 1996).
-After the penetration of the pathogen into the tissues, the infection tends to progress slowly, regardless of the natural boundaries of the organ.
-Sometimes hematogenous spread is observed, in which the central nervous system (brain abscess) or natural cavities (empyema) may be involved.
-There is a characteristic tendency to both remission and exacerbation of symptoms, regardless of the conduct of antibiotic therapy.
-Due to the fact that actinomycosis in humans is endogenous infections, it is difficult or impossible to determine their incubation period.
-It is believed that before the first clinical signs it takes about 4 weeks, however numerous reports suggest that this period can be much longer or significantly shorter.
+Initial actinomycotic lesions usually develop in tissues adjacent to the mucous membranes, which are the natural habitats of the causative agents.
+The most commonly affected areas are the cervicofacial, thoracic and abdominal.
+Rarely - skin, bones, or central nervous system(CNS), which may also be involved in the pathological process (Slack and Gerencser 1975, Pulverer and Schaal 1984, Schaal and Beaman 1984, Schaal and Pulverer 1984, Schaal 1996).
+After the pathogen penetrates the tissue, the infection tends to progress slowly, regardless of the natural boundaries of the organ.
+Hematogenous spread is sometimes observed, in which the central nervous system (brain abscess) or natural cavities (empyema) may be involved.
+There is a characteristic tendency to both remission and exacerbation of symptoms, regardless of the treatment antibacterial therapy.
+Due to the fact that actinomycosis in humans is an endogenous infection, it is difficult or impossible to determine their incubation period.
+It is believed that before the appearance of the first clinical signs It lasts approximately 4 weeks, but numerous reports suggest that this period may be much longer or much shorter.

-Cervico-facial actinomycosis
+Cervicofacial actinomycosis

 Table 1 Localization of actinomycosis in humans

-Localization Of cases %
+Localization Number of cases %

-Cervico-facial 3249 97,6
+Cervicofacial 3249 97,6

 Thoracic, including chest wall 43 1,3